 The fog that has enveloped UK equities for several years is lifting, leaving a comparatively undervalued market offering a raft of potential opportunities for investors.

-Britain’s ‘lite’ trade deal with Europe resolved an issue that caused many investors to take flight after the 2016 Brexit referendum.
+Britain’s `lite’ trade deal with Europe resolved an issue that caused many investors to take flight after the 2016 Brexit referendum.
 The efficacy of Covid 19 vaccines and their successful rollout in Britain promises to be a shot in the arm to the economy, which is forecast to rebound sharply in the second half of the year as pandemic lockdown measures are eased.
-Britons are sitting on a pile of savings – 150bln pounds – built up during lockdown, and central banks are accommodative.
+Britons are sitting on a pile of savings — 150bln pounds — built up during lockdown, and central banks are providing support to the economy.

-Chris Smith, Fund Manager of the Jupiter UK Growth Fund, said the UK equity market is the most interesting it has been in many years, with the economy a ‘coiled spring’ and equities the cheapest in 30 years relative to global shares.
+Chris Smith, Fund Manager of the Jupiter UK Growth Fund, said the UK stock market is the most interesting it has been in many years, with the economy a “coiled spring’’ and equities the cheapest they have been in 30 years relative to global equities.

 Where are the opportunities?
-Richard Watts, Co-Head of Strategy, UK Small and Mid Caps, said the Jupiter UK Mid Cap Fund that he manages is overweight structural growth companies, and last year began adding domestic cyclical stocks such as housebuilders, financials and travel companies that had been hard hit by the pandemic and in some cases carried a Brexit discount.
+Richard Watts, Co-Head of Strategy, UK Small and Mid Caps, said the Jupiter UK Mid Cap Fund that he manages last year began adding domestic cyclical stocks — companies focused on the UK market and whose businesses tend to be affected by economic cycles — such as housebuilders, financials and travel companies that had been hard hit by the pandemic.

-The fund managers agreed that environmental, social and governance (ESG) considerations form a fundamental part of their investment decisions and offer a clear advantage for active fund managers versus passive funds, where investments are inextricably tied to an index.
+The fund managers agreed that environmental, social and governance (ESG) considerations form a fundamental part of their investment decisions.
+This is a way of measuring a company or industry’s social responsibility.

 Dan Nickols said that the small and mid cap desk’s 400 company management meetings a year provide ample opportunities to raise ESG issues.
 One challenge for the desk is to communicate to investors the team’s high-level ESG engagement, he said.

-There was agreement in the virtual audience about UK market opportunities, however.
-Polled on whether it was time to boost allocations to UK equities, 61% said yes; 23% were undecided and 16% said no.
+There was also agreement in the virtual audience about UK market opportunities.
+Polled on whether it was time to boost holdings of UK equities, 61% said yes; 23% were undecided and 16% said no.

-Please note: Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
-The views expressed are those of the individuals mentioned at the time of writing are not necessarily those of Jupiter as a whole and may be subject to change.
+Please note: Past performance is no guide to the future.
+Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
+The views expressed are those of the authors at the time of writing are not necessarily those of Jupiter as a whole and may be subject to change.
 This is particularly true during periods of rapidly changing market circumstances.

-Important Information: This document is intended for investment professionals and is not for the use or benefit of other persons, including retail investors.
-This document is for informational purposes only and is not investment advice.
-Every effort is made to ensure the accuracy of the information, but no assurance or warranties are given.
-Holding examples are for illustrative purposes only and are not a recommendation to buy or sell.
-Issued in the UK by Jupiter Asset Management Limited, registered address: The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ is authorised and regulated by the Financial Conduct Authority.
-Issued in the EU by Jupiter Asset Management International S.A.
-(JAMI, the Management Company), registered address: 5, Rue Heienhaff, Senningerberg L-1736, Luxembourg which is authorised and regulated by the Commission de Surveillance du Secteur Financier.
-For investors in Hong Kong: Issued by Jupiter Asset Management (Hong Kong) Limited and has not been reviewed by the Securities and Futures Commission.
-No part of this content may be reproduced in any manner without the prior permission of Jupiter Asset Management Limited or Jupiter Asset Management (Hong Kong).
-27262
+Important Information: This document is for informational purposes only and is not investment advice.
+We recommend you discuss any investment decisions with a financial adviser, particularly if you are unsure whether an investment is suitable.
+Jupiter is unable to provide investment advice.
+For definitions please see the glossary at jupiteram.com.
+Every effort is made to ensure the accuracy of any information provided but no assurances or warranties are given.
+Company examples are for illustrative purposes only and not a recommendation to buy or sell.
+Jupiter Unit Trust Managers Limited (JUTM) and Jupiter Asset Management Limited (JAM), registered address: The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ are authorised and regulated by the Financial Conduct Authority.
+No part of this document may be reproduced in any manner without the prior permission of JUTM or JAM.
+27263